 Jasmine Performing Arts Group and The Greater Saint John Chinese Cultural Association Lion Dance perform during the Opening Ceremonies.
 They also highlight various age groups with dance, singing, and instrumental.

 Performance by Saint Mary’s Band

 Saint Mary’s Band is a community concert band committed to preserving the tradition of concert band music in the Greater Saint John area.
 Performing for their community and providing opportunities for local musicians to share their talents.
 They also are proud to promote concert band music in a 21-century society.

 Our community boasts about our dinner theatres and performance artists.
 This year, we will welcome both troupes to the Boardwalk Stage to perform pieces from their current shows.
 They are always a delight with their talent and bright, colourful costumes.

 Uptown Ghost Gallivant

-Join ghost Daniel Keymore as he shares the stories of fellow ghosts that have been spotted over the years near Market Square, around the harbour, in the north of Union zone, at the Burial Grounds and in Trinity Church and the surrounding preservation district.
+At 8:00 PM join ghost Daniel Keymore, at the light house near Market Square, as he shares the stories of fellow ghosts that have been spotted over the years near Market Square, around the harbour, in the north of Union zone, at the Burial Grounds and in Trinity Church and the surrounding preservation district.
 Expect evidence of the ghosts to be spotted as you walk and you might even spot the ghost of Sir Wilfrid Laurier sailing in the Saint John Harbour.

 Grand Fireworks Finale

 Our fireworks display is always a much-anticipated event and we have created an already much-renowned tradition with this send off with the singing of our National Anthem.
-Fireworks will be light up the Saint John Harbour with many of unique fireworks exploding out of the water.
+Fireworks will be light up the Saint John Harbour with many of unique fireworks exploding out of the water after sundown (between 9:00 PM - 10:00 PM).
 It is incredible to watch and hear the people in aww of this showcase of light.